wbcsd/pact-catalog/CONTRIB_TEST.md

 To contribute a Conformance Test Result, please follow these steps:

-> **_NOTE:_** The following steps pressupose that you have already forked and cloned the `pact-catalog` repository.
+> **_NOTE:_** The following steps presuppose that you have already forked and cloned the `pact-catalog` repository.
 If that is not the case, please go back to the [main instructions](/README.md) and follow them in order.

 ### 1. Create a new `json` file in the `conformance-tests` directory